 The relationship based models of family therapy most inform Tim’s approach to work with people in a concrete and experiential way helping them get more in touch with themselves and their present experience.
 When we make deep contact with ourselves we get in touch with our many resources and change is possible.
 Tim’s aim is that you will find him to be open and real, and available for making genuine human contact.
 Tim’s approach balances client-centered empathy with an ability to be firm and challenging when appropriate.
 The balance of acceptance and change is an important dynamic in any effective therapy.
 Tim is considered by colleagues and clients to be compassionate, intelligent and creative.

-Coming from a combined background as a Clinical Social Worker (MSW,RSW) and Personal Trainer, Tim is also the CEO/Founder of Corporate Wellness company, ThinkMOVE, that helps organizations address the issue of being sedentary with breaks that address physical and mental health.
+Coming from a combined background as a Registered Social Worker (MSW,RSW) and Personal Trainer, Tim is also the CEO/Founder of Corporate Wellness company, ThinkMOVE, that helps organizations address the issue of being sedentary with breaks that address physical and mental health.
 He is passionate about helping people incorporate health into their daily lives at work and home.
 You can learn about this work at www.thinkmove.ca He is the author of an upcoming book titled: MOVE or die: How the Sedentary Life is Killing Us and How Movement, Not Exercise, Can Save Us.

 Tim’s psychotherapy practice integrates physical and mental health as well as family and relationship health.
 His approach is experiential and takes into account the moment to moment experience of the body, which includes breath, muscle tension, and sensory experience.
 His approach is also systemic which means he explores the intrapsychic dynamics of an individual (feelings, perceptions, expectations) in conjunction with interpersonal patterns of relating.